freenas/freenas-docs/userguide/network.rst

    When :guilabel:`APPLY CHANGES` is clicked the network changes are temporarily applied for 60 seconds by default.
 This value can be changed by entering a positive integer in the seconds field.
-This feature is nice because if a network mistake is made that disrupts connectivity, the settings will automatically revert preventing any further issues.
+This feature is nice because the network settings preview can automatically roll back any configuration errors that are accidentally saved.

    If the network settings applied work as intended, click :guilabel:`KEEP CHANGES`.
 Otherwise, the changes can be discarded by